-Each \$1.00 increase or decrease, as applicable, in the assumed initial public offering price of per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the total consideration paid by new investors by million and, in the case of an increase, would increase the percentage of total consideration paid by new investors to % and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors to %, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Each \$1.00 increase or decrease, as applicable, in the assumed initial public offering price of per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the total consideration paid by new investors by million and, in the case of an increase, would increase the percentage of total consideration paid by % and, in the case of a decrease, would decrease the percentage of total new investors to %, assuming that the number of shares offered by us, as set consideration paid by new investors to forth on the cover page of this prospectus, remains the same.
 Similarly, each increase or decrease, as applicable, of 1.0 million shares in the number of shares offered by us, would increase or decrease, as applicable, the total consideration paid by new investors by \$ million and, in the case of an increase, would increase the percentage of total consideration paid by new investors to % and, in the case of a decrease, would decrease the percentage of total consideration paid by new investors to %, assuming that the assumed initial public offering price of \$ per share remains the same.

-The number of shares of our Class A common stock and Class B common stock that will be outstanding after this offering is based on shares of our Class A common stock and shares of our Class B common stock outstanding as of December 31, 2020 after giving effect to (i) the issuance of an additional 84,485,407 shares of our Series F redeemable convertible preferred stock in February 2021, (ii) the reclassification and renaming of all outstanding shares of common stock into shares of Class A common stock, and (iii) the conversion of our outstanding shares of redeemable convertible preferred stock into shares of our Class A common stock and shares of our Class B common stock, and excludes:
+The number of shares of our Class A common stock and Class B common stock that will be outstanding after this offering is based on shares of our Class A common stock and shares of our Class B common stock outstanding as of March 31, 2021 after giving effect to (i) the reclassification and renaming of all outstanding shares of common stock into shares of Class A common stock, and (ii) the conversion of our outstanding shares of redeemable convertible preferred stock into shares of our Class A common stock and shares of our Class B common stock, and excludes:

-- 8,108,225 shares of Class A common stock issuable upon exercise of outstanding options as of December 31, 2020 under the 2007 Plan with a weighted average exercise price of \$0.09 per share: - 70,537,063 shares of Class A common stock issuable upon exercise of outstanding options as of December 31, 2020 under the 2017 Plan with a weighted average exercise price of \$0.09 per share: - shares of Class A common stock issuable upon exercise of outstanding options granted after December 31, 2020 under the 2017 Plan, with a weighted average exercise price of \$ per share; - shares of Class A common stock reserved for future issuance under the 2021 Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of Class A common stock reserved for issuance under the 2021 Plan and any shares underlying outstanding stock awards granted under (i) the 2007 Plan or (ii) the 2017 Plan, that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section titled "Executive Compensation-Equity Benefit Plans"; and - shares of Class A common stock reserved for issuance under the ESPP, which will become effective once the registration statement of which this prospectus forms a part is declared effective, and any future automatic annual increases in the number of shares of Class A common stock reserved for future issuance under our ESPP.
+• 8,108,225 shares of Class A common stock issuable upon exercise of outstanding options as of March 31, 2021 under the 2007 Plan with a weighted average exercise price of \$0.22 per share;

+- 153,615,632 shares of Class A common stock issuable upon exercise of outstanding options as of March 31, 2021 under the 2017 Plan with a weighted average exercise price of \$0.08 per share: - 8,145,193 shares of Class A common stock issuable upon exercise of outstanding options granted after March 31, 2021 under the 2017 Plan, with a weighted average exercise price of \$0.11 per share; - shares of Class A common stock reserved for future issuance under the 2021 Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of Class A common stock reserved for issuance under the 2021 Plan and any shares underlying outstanding stock awards granted under (i) the 2007 Plan or (ii) the 2017 Plan, that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section titled "Executive Compensation-Equity benefit plans"; and - shares of Class A common stock reserved for issuance under the ESPP, which will become effective once the registration statement of which this prospectus forms a part is declared effective, and any future automatic annual increases in the number of shares of Class A common stock reserved for future issuance under our ESPP.